-North Carolina Violent Crime Defense Attorneys
+North Carolina Violent Crime Defense Lawyers

 Violent crimes include everything from assault and battery to rape and homicide.
 If you are charged with a violent crime, your reputation, future, freedom, and even your life may be on the line.
 You face the possibility of years in prison and other potential punishment, including steep fines and loss of certain rights.

-About Our Violent Crime Defense Lawyers
+About Our Raleigh Violent Crime Defense Attorney

 At Kurtz & Blum, our skilled attorneys take a collaborative approach to building a strong defense for our clients.
 Our legal team meets regularly to explore every angle of our clients’ cases so we can develop thoughtful and aggressive defense strategies.

 We deploy every tool and resource at our disposal to challenge the accusations and evidence against our clients and negotiate to have charges dropped or reduced.
 And we won’t back down from a fight if going to trial is our client’s best option.

 If you or a loved one has been arrested on violent crime charges, you need to speak with an experienced violent crime defense attorney as soon as possible.